dvsaigonese/java_spring_news-management/README.md

 - **Google OAuth2**: Login using Google accounts.
 - **User Interaction**:
   - Comment on articles: Readers can add, edit, or delete their comments.
+  - Real-time viewing comments: Users can read comments in real-time with Websocket.
   - Like articles: Users can like their favorite articles.

 ### **Level 2 - Future**